Associate Professor Marinella Marmo

 Research Biography

-A/Prof Marmo is a leading expert on human mobility, human rights and cross-border migration.
+Prof Marmo is a leading expert on human mobility, human rights and gendered criminology.
 Her research has been cited by academics and senior policymakers worldwide, profiled by several prominent international and national media outlets, formed the base for a British Parliamentary Q&A session and used to inform a documentary in Britain.
 She is an active contributor to national and state inquiries.

 She has attracted external funding from a number of sources, including the joint initiative EU-Australian Government, the Australian Research Council (ARC), the Academy of the Social Sciences in Australia (ASSA), the Ian Potter Foundation and the South Australian Law Foundation.

-A/Prof Marmo is a multiple award-winning tertiary education teacher, with the latest award received in 2018 by the ANZ Society of Criminology for its inaugural excellence in teaching prize, demonstrating leadership and academic distinction in the field.
+Prof Marmo is a multiple award-winning tertiary education academic, with the latest award received in 2023 (BGL Team Teaching Award) for leading the Flinders Criminology team in its curriculum renovation.
+She was the first-ever recicient at national level of the ANZ Society of Criminology Excellence in Teaching Award, demonstrating leadership and academic distinction in the field.

 Research Interests